INTRODUCTION

 Simply put shields can take unlimited strikes from any weapon unless your opponent has the ability to "Cleave".
 Shields can take limited cleave hits according to the shield point values in the chart below.
 Once a shield has no hit points left, that shield is considered "broken" and will not be able to defend a blow if struck.

-If you don't see the skill listed in your class, then that class can't learn said skill.
+If you do not see the skill listed in your class, then that class can’t learn said skill.

-You must have the ability to use each type of shield listed, you can't simply get a big shield skill and use all shields smaller than the skill you have.
+You must have the ability to use each type of shield listed, you cannot simply get a big shield skill and use all shields smaller than the skill you have.

 Shield Definitions